 A one-day ticket to Petra costs 50 JD (70 USD) per person but if you’re planning to spend more time in Petra, you can purchase multi-day tickets as well.
-It’s worth checking out the Jordan Pass before buying your tickets as it already includes the entrance ticket to Petra beside the mandatory visa for Jordan.
+It’s worth checking out the Jordan Pass before buying your tickets as it already includes the entrance ticket to Petra besides the mandatory visa for Jordan.

 2. Dolomites, Italy

 If you want to discover one of the best places to visit in Italy, make sure to include the Dolomites in your Northern Italy itinerary.
-Getting to the Dolomites is a bit tricky as there is no dedicated airport in the area but luckily you can find bigger airports within a few hours drive such as in Venice, Bergamo or Milan.
+Getting to the Dolomites is a bit tricky as there is no dedicated airport in the area but luckily you can find bigger airports within a few hours drive such as in Venice, Bergamo, or Milan.